Nitrokey/nitrokey-documentation/source/components/nethsm/integration.rst

 Integration Into Custom Application
 -----------------------------------

 To integrate the NetHSM into own custom applications, client libraries are available for almost all programming languages.
-Here are libraries for `Python <https://github.com/Nitrokey/nethsm-sdk-py>`_ and `Rust <https://github.com/Nitrokey/nethsm-sdk-rs>`_ as well as `this 3rd party Rust crate <https://crates.io/crates/nethsm>`_.
+Here are our libraries for `Python <https://github.com/Nitrokey/nethsm-sdk-py>`_ and `Rust <https://github.com/Nitrokey/nethsm-sdk-rs>`_ as well as 3rd party `Rust crate <https://crates.io/crates/nethsm>`_ and `Go library <https://github.com/borud/nethsm>`__.
 For all other programming languages we recommend using `OpenAPI Generator <https://github.com/OpenAPITools/openapi-generator>`_.

 The list of all available languages can be retrieved as follows.